ingeniouspartners/ingeniouspartners.github.io/index.md

 <p>I am excited to work on this project to improve my collaboration skills; I have only had one computer science group project before this.</p>

 <p>My background is based on classes from the UH Mānoa BS computer science program</p>

-<p>I work 30-40 hours a week Tuesdays and Thursdays are ideal.
-I can take off mornings before class or afternoons on Monday/Wednesday/Friday to meet.
-If weekends are best, I can always take off work a little early and meet in the afternoon</p>

 </div>